 iOS 13 is cracking down on potty mouths.
 Apple’s built-in Notes app automatically censors handwritten curse words.
 However, it seems words considered to be less offensive are ignored.

 There are a ton of improvements big and small in iOS 13.
-So many, in fact, that we’re still uncovering new ones two months after Apple seeded the first iOS 13 beta to registered developers.
+So many, in fact, that we’re still uncovering new ones after the official launch of iOS 13.

 Notes will clean up your dirty writing